Verstappen takes pole for Sunday's F1 Japanese Grand Prix ahead of Norris and Piastri

 Verstappen's pole position could also set him up to win his fourth straight race in Japan.

-Rain is also expected for Sunday, which might help Verstappen, who is regarded as the best in F1 in the wet.
+With rain expected for Sunday, the advantage could go to Verstappen who is regarded as the best in F1 in the wet.

 It's also a chance for Verstappen to break out of a tiny slump.
 Despite being a four-time defending champion, he has only won two of his last 16 races.
 Even this weekend he has been put in the shadows by the widely covered driver swap at Red Bull.